 The unique geography of Chile showcases the full range of the Andes mountains as it stretches over 4000 km north to south.
 From one of the driest places on Earth in the northern Atacama Desert, all the way down to the remote glaciers and windswept plains of the southernmost tip of the Americas, the five distinct travel zones offer a huge variety in landscape and culture.

 To the north are the high Andes and Atacama Desert.
-At over 4000m above sea level this lofty elevation produces some of the clearest night skies in the southern hemisphere, whilst at land level there is a backdrop of colourful Altiplanic lagoons, steaming geysers, vast salt flats and surreal lunar like rock formations.
-To the north on the highland plateaus above the coastal towns of Arica and Iquique, the ancient route of the geoglyphs offers an archaeological adventure to find the oldest mummies in the world dating back to 5000 BC.
+At altitudes of over 4000m above sea level this lofty elevation produces some of the clearest night skies in the southern hemisphere, whilst at land level there is the backdrop of colourful Altiplanic lagoons, steaming geysers, vast salt flats and surreal lunar like rock formations.
+To the north, the highland plateau above the coastal towns of Arica and Iquique and the ancient route of the geoglyphs, offers an archaeological adventure to find the oldest mummies in the world dating back to 5000 BC.

 The fertile central zone set between the mountains to the east and the ocean to the west contrasts the sprawling cosmopolitan city of Santiago with rural vineyards and valleys.
 There is excellent accommodation in the city as well as out on the wineries themselves making the Chilean capital more than just an efficient transport hub.
 The colourful and quirky port town of Valparaiso meanwhile is the inspiration behind much of the work of Chile's most famous literary figure, Pablo Neruda.